 The Wako Citizens’ Festival is an autumn festival, held annually in November.
-The main festival is normally on for two days around the middle of November, with smaller events in the lead up to it, but in 2022 there will be just one main day.
-There will, however, be smaller events for the proceeding week.
+The main festival is normally on for two days around the middle of November, with smaller events in the lead up to it.
+In 2022 it was only on for one day due to the pandemic, but in 2023 it is on for eight days with one main day – the last day.

 Wako Citizen’s Festival